 Designed specifically for the agency’s multimedia desks, where the Internet Journal is produced, the system offers an enriched multimedia news service, based on the NewsML standard, as recommended by the International Press Telecommunications Council.

 With the Nuxeo Platform as the foundation for the Internet Journal, the system enables:

 - Simple compilation of multimedia news items, integrating text drafted by journalists with photos and videos taken by on-the-scene reporters

 - Template integration with common formats, supporting the NewsML standard

 - Advanced news section management, with the possibility to subscribe, and the ability for news items to be released simultaneously across several rubrics, in a journal format specified by the client.

-Nuxeo Platform components and services that are core to the AFP Internet Journal include: document management, workflow, indexing, archiving, composition and publication of multimedia documents.
+Nuxeo Enterprise Content Management components and services that are core to the AFP Internet Journal include: document management, workflow, indexing, archiving, composition and publication of multimedia documents.